 This Serbia travel guide shows you how to see a country in revival alongside the best places to visit in Serbia, whose nature wilderness and centuries-old past are far more reflective of its persona than the modern history we know.

 Travel to Serbia might still raise a contentious debate.
 Over 18 years ago, ethnic conflicts were still tearing apart a region of Europe, formally known as Yugoslavia.
 An ethnic divide amongst six republics fighting for independence and control raged for ten years from 1991, leaving a chunk of the continent – a country of South Slavic nations established in the aftermath of World War I – dissolved and economically damaged.

 Much of it remains misunderstood to potential travellers in the wake of relative peace.

-Many countries involved in the conflict – in the now western Balkans region – include Bosnia and Herzegovina, Slovenia, Croatia, Montenegro, and the Republic of Macedonia (FYROM).
+Many countries involved in the conflict – in the now western Balkans region – include Bosnia and Herzegovina, Slovenia, Croatia, Montenegro, and North Macedonia.
 They have or are still healing from their wounds and welcoming visitors with open arms.

 One of those is Serbia.

 - 1 Serbia Travel Guide – What to Know Before You Go